cyril/acts_as_permission.rb/README.md

     gem 'acts_as_permission'

-And run the +bundle+ command.
+And run the `bundle` command.
 Or as a plugin:

     rails plugin install git://github.com/cyril/acts_as_permission.git